“If a huge skull and crossbones were suspended above the insecticide department

 tied to external conditions, and the adult fleas that bite represent only the top, about 5% of the “flea population pyramid” total.
 The broad base of the pyramid—50% of the total population—is the vast number of eggs.
 A female flea can lay up to 60 eggs each day (up to 900 in her lifetime).
 But before doing so, must find a blood meal... possessing little eyesight, she relies primarily on air currents and carbon dioxide to locate hosts: as your dog passes by, the persistent flea jumps up and down, sometimes thousands of times, before it hitches a ride.
 Once on board, the flea secretes saliva onto the target area to soften the skin and make the blood flow readily; it is this saliva (not the actual bite) that causes the allergic reactions in pets and humans.
 After her blood meal, the flea begins laying eggs on your dog: some are removed as he grooms himself; others fall off as he moves about the house.

 In 2 to 12 days the eggs hatch into wormlike larvae, (about 35% of the total population), which emerge from the eggs and feed on debris and organic matter in carpets, soil, or in cracks and baseboards.
-The larval stage generally lasts 1 to 3 weeks, but under unfavorable conditions it can last up to 200 days, before the larvae spin a cocoon and transform into pupae (10% of the total).
+The larval stage generally lasts 1 to 3 weeks, but under unfavorable conditions (80 – 90 degrees F. and humidity of 70% or more) it can last up to 200 days, before the larvae spin a cocoon and transform into pupae (10% of the total).
 The hibernating cocoon can survive up to year without feeding, awaiting proper conditions (and detection of a host’s vibrations) to hatch and immediately seek a blood meal, thus begining a new generation.
 Adults can live 1 to 2 months without a meal and can survive 7 to 8 months with just one meal.

 The wide fluctuation in duration of the various stages accounts for the sudden emergence of massive numbers of fleas in what we know as “flea season”: they've been there all along, waiting for optimal temperature and humidity conditions to occur before maturing en masse.
 The problem is that many common pesticides used to eradicate these pests kill only adult fleas, leaving almost the entirety of the flea problem behind to wreak havoc many times.